Ed-Lovera/AI-PT-Project-1/README.md

 ![image](https://github.com/user-attachments/assets/9891b3fa-ae3a-4b1b-a069-fe62eb2b49f3)

 ### This has us thinking... what impact did the Covid-19 Stay-At-Home mandate have on violent crimes?
 The short answer is, a very significant impact!
-To set a baseline, we first take a look at all crimes throught out the years.
+To set a baseline, we first take a look at all crimes throughout the years.
 At which point we can easily see that in 2020, the year in which the Covid-19 Stay-At-Home mandate was mostly in effect, crimes across the board were down.

 ![image](https://github.com/user-attachments/assets/362aecb2-e6ab-4a1c-889d-328d7aaa1eac)